Loading...

 Importance of Hydration with Water

 Water is a basic necessity of life.
-It is very important in supporting other body functions.
-Water is needed to regulate physiological functions such as movements, brain and skin functions, and digestion.
+It is important in supporting other body functions.
+Water regulates physiological functions such as movements, brain and skin functions, and digestion.
 Normal adults are advised to drink 8-12 glasses of water daily.

-However, the volume of fluid intake depends on the kidney's health status for the disease.
-There is an enhanced water intake in kidney stones and a reduced intake in patients under dialysis.
+The volume of fluid intake depends on the kidney's health status for the disease.
+There is an enhanced water intake in kidney stones.
+However, for dialysis patients, water intake is reduced.
 Water is essential to meet the body’s needs for hydration.
+Water is important for:

 • Improving physical performance